drago87/ST-Character-Maker/README.md

 [🔗](https://github.com/drago87/ST-Character-Maker/tree/main/Quick%20Reply%20Buttons/Work%20In%20Progress%20Plain%20Text) Same as above but in plain text for easier readabillity

 Use the Character Maker Lore Tags from above it is updated.
-(Will probebly remove the need for it in the future)
+(This is now not needed)